wknapik/vpnfailsafe/README.md

 following lines to /etc/openvpn/\<your_provider\>.conf:

 ```
+script-security 2
 up /etc/openvpn/vpnfailsafe.sh
 down /etc/openvpn/vpnfailsafe.sh
 ```

 That's it.

+Since `vpnfailsafe` contains the functionality of the popular update-resolv-conf&#46;sh script, the two don't need to be combined.

 A complete configuration example is included as example.conf.